We’ve rounded up the top 10 perfume myths that we all think to be true, explained by our expert nose.

 THE MORE EXPENSIVE THE BETTER

 This is a harder one to answer.
 When it comes to pricing a perfume there are lots of things to consider, and that’s not only the quality of the juice (although it should be the main factor).
-Generally, the very cheap perfumes tend to not last for very long which can be for a variety of reasons such as low-quality ingredients, diluted with excess water, low perfume oil % and poor fragrance composition.
+Generally, the very cheap perfumes tend to not last for very long which can be for a variety of reasons such as low-quality ingredients, low perfume oil % and poor fragrance composition.
 The general opinion is that they also tend to not smell as nice, again for similar reasons.
+The price of a fragrance could depend on many aspects: the ingredients in the compositions (some ingredients are extremely expensive, some are very cheap), the packaging, the branding, advertising and marketing.
 However, you may find there are fragrances that fall into the cheaper category and you love them!
 Which is great and they do exist.
 Don’t be fooled by the very expensive perfumes that may be priced higher because of the brand name.
 Everyone has their own budget so as long as you’re wearing something that is affordable and you like the scent then that’s all that matters!
 Scent is a journey for everyone.

 >> Learn some scent jargon <<